VenturaNotes/Knowledge/Neuroscience/Mark F. Bear et al./(Home Page) Neuroscience - Exploring the Brain by Mark F. Bear et al..md

 		- New concept now that nerves are "wires" that conduct electrical signals to and from brain
 	- Are same wires used for muscles and skin?
 		- Bidirectional communication suggested
-		- “many thin filaments, or [[nerve fibers]], each one of which could serve as an individual wire carrying information in a different direction.” ([pdf](zotero://open-pdf/library/items/L52NKGDQ?page=53&annotation=LK4S7F49))
+		- “many thin filaments, or [[nerve fiber|nerve fibers]], each one of which could serve as an individual wire carrying information in a different direction.” ([pdf](zotero://open-pdf/library/items/L52NKGDQ?page=53&annotation=LK4S7F49))
 		- Answered around 1810 by [[Charles Bell]] and [[François Magendie]]
 			- Anatomical fact
 				- Before nerves attach to spinal cord, [[Fiber|fibers]] divide into two branches/roots